WebDevCaptain/cassandra-iot-sample/README.md

 - **Time-Series Support:** With its partition and clustering keys, Cassandra naturally supports time-series data models..

 - **Built-In TTL ** Easily set expiration times on data, automatically cleaning up old sensor readings (caches like Valkey(Redis), Memcached do this often)

+---

+## Key Cassandra internals:-

+1. **P2P Architecture:**

+- Every node in the Cassandra cluster is equal.
+There is no master node.

+2. **Partitioning:**

+- Data is divided across nodes using partition keys, ensuring balanced load

+3. **Replication:**

+- Data is replicated across multiple nodes.
+The replication factor is configurable

+4. **Consistency Levels:**

+- Cassandra lets user choose the consistency level for each operation, balancing performance and data accuracy.

+5. **Write Path:**

+- Writes are fast because data is first written to a commit log, and then stored in an in-memory table (SST, memtable) before being flushed to disk.

+6. **Read Path:**

+- Uses SSTables (Sorted String Table or SST) and bloom filters to quickly locate data on disk.

+7. **Compaction:**

+- Compaction is a process that merges SSTables to reduce disk usage and improve performance.
+It is automatically triggered when the number of SSTables exceeds a certain threshold (as a batch process)

+8. **Tombstone:**

+- A tombstone is a special marker in Cassandra that indicates that a row has been deleted.
+It is used to optimize read performance by skipping deleted rows.